BengRhui/UMH25_Team_Error_404/README.md

 1. Split the data into two: 70% for training and 30% for testing
 2. Apply a classification algorithm (e.g. random forest, XGBoost) to train model on prediction
 3. Evaluate the results of different models (e.g. perform cross-validation or via ROC curve)
-4. Repeat Step 2 - 3 if improvement is required (e.g. parameter hypertuning / switching to another algorithm)
+4. Repeat Step 2 - 3 if improvement is required (e.g. hyperparameter tuning / switching to another algorithm)

 ---